oezzi/mhp_coding_challenge/README.md

 ## TODOs
 - currently no tests written for a production environment where CI an CD is done this would be important
-- indicator for loading ajax request
+- indicator for loading ajax request (DONE)
 - redux
-- back button in house detail view instead of text link
+- back button in house detail view instead of text link (DONE)

 ## Available Scripts